 - St. Mary Lake

 The best locations for photography in Glacier National Park can be found at St. Mary Lake and Wild Goose Island.
 This area captures the essence of the park and all of its natural beauty, where water and wildlife meet.
 While venturing to Wild Goose Island itself is not allowed, photographers have found this to be the wildlife hotspot for years.

 Upper Grinnell Lake is also one of the must-see viewpoints in the park.
 The view of Grinnell Glacier allows photographers and visitors an up-close view of everything the park has to offer.

 A popular pullover at Logan’s Pass is the Jackson Glacier Overlook.
 This is probably the most famous backdrop for guests over the years.
 Both mountains and glacial valleys meet and develop a picture that is unrivalled in beauty.

 Recommended Reading: Hiking in Yosemite: The Best Reason to Visit this National Park

-Take A Scenic Drive in Glacier National Park
+Take A Scenic Drive

 If you still want to see more after a long day of hiking, nothing beats a scenic drive.
 There are several auto tour options available for visitors who want to enjoy the beauty of the park from the comfort of their car.